programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 This data can now be transformed into a Wordfish-friendly format.

 # Exploring YouTube Comments with Wordfish
 The final part of this lesson explores the Wordfish model in more detail and explains how it can be applied to explore YouTube comment data.
-You will learn how to build a corpus from the Black Lives Matter YouTube comment data downloaded above, and how to optimize it for the Wordfish model.
-Finally, this lesson concludes by generating a simplified visualization and offers a brief discussion on how to interpret Wordfish model results.
+You will learn how to build a corpus from the Black Lives Matter YouTube comment data that you downloaded earlier, as well as gives general direction on how to optimize data for a Wordfish mode.
+Finally, this lesson concludes with code for generating a few simple visualizations, and a brief discussion on interpretation of Wordfish model results.

-This lesson demonstrates how to use the model in an exploratory fashion, showing how to use this predictive modeling algorithm to help bring to light patterns in the data ripe for further investigation.
 For sources that more extensively discuss when to use Wordfish and how to interpret Wordfish model results, see the "Resources" section below.

 ## Understanding the Wordfish Text Mining Algorithm
 A wide range of text mining algorithms are available for scholars in the digital humanities looking to create models of big data.
 Many of these algorithms have already been described with tutorials on the Programming Historian - see, for example, [word frequency analysis](https://programminghistorian.org/en/lessons/counting-frequencies) and [introduction to topic modeling](https://programminghistorian.org/en/lessons/topic-modeling-and-mallet).
 The text mining algorithm this lesson uses is called Wordfish.
 For information on the algorithm itself and to view its base code, see here: http://www.Wordfish.org/software.html